 Details of the web frames in way of cut outs for longitudinals are not explicitly covered by the CSR fatigue check.
 Individual classification societies practice and rules may apply.
+Contributing factors to damage:

 - Insufficient area of connection of longitudinal to web - High shear stress in the web at the transverse